 2. New England Frugality

-Seeing that the witch window were typically installed in the gable end above a first story addition it seems logical to believe that when the addition was constructed there were old windows that were removed from the exterior wall that came down to allow for the new space below.
+Seeing that the witch windows were typically installed in the gable end above a first story addition it seems logical to believe that when the addition was constructed there were old windows that were removed from the exterior walls that came down to allow for the new space below.